 But I don't know anything about running the races...

 Don't worry.
 You can choose what role you want to do and you will be in a team led by an experienced IBRSC member.
-If you've never driven a power boat or started a race - we'll show you how,
+If you've never driven a power boat or started a race - we'll show you how and if you want we'll offer you a RYA Power Boat 2 training and qualification that is globally recognised.

 What should I bring for my duty?